dimagi/commcare-hq/corehq/apps/es/README.rst

 Document Adapters
 '''''''''''''''''

-Document adapters are created on a per-index basis and include specific properties and functionality necessary for maintaining a single type of "model" document in a single index.
+Document adapter classes are defined on a per-index basis and include specific properties and functionality necessary for maintaining a single type of "model" document in a single index.
 Each index in Elasticsearch needs to have a cooresponding ``ElasticDocumentAdapter`` subclass which defines how the Python